maxpowel/auto-wire-stripper-cutter/README.md

 A 3D printed automatic wire stripper and cutter.
 You simply choose your measurements on a screen, press a button, and it does it all for you.
 It will strip the wire and cut the wire depending on the options you chose.

-There is a [video](https://youtu.be/pbuzLy1ktKM) associated with this repository/project, I highly recommend watching it before using this repo.
+This is my the machile I built [video](https://youtu.be/TFqQvDHJAgU)

-Check the original repo for extra details.
+Check the original repo for extra details, I highly recommend it!

 # Changes provided by this fork